Fairy Tail: Fairy Tail | Natsu Dragneel | Strongest Team | Sirius Team | Founders | Other Members

 - Anti-Magic: Her magic, Nekousoku Tube, lets her bind people and restrain their magic.

-- Badass in Distress: Gets kidnapped by Minerva during the tournament, much to Erza and Kagura's rage.
+- Badass in Distress: Although a competent fighter, she gets kidnapped by Minerva during the Grand Magic Games, much to Erza and Kagura's rage.

 - Cat Girl: Has the looks and behavior of one, though she's not really one.